Versatility: The Name of the SUV Game

 1. Tiny third-row back seat for small children only

-2. Not really suitable for rough off-roading
+2. Not suitable for rough off-roading

 3. Limited towing ability